-Tax Increment - that portion of incremental revenues in excess of the Base Amount as set forth in Section 7.3.2 of this Plan, allocated to and when collected, paid into the Special Fund.
+Tax Increment - that portion of incremental revenues more than the Base Amount as set forth in Section 7.3.2 of this Plan, allocated to and when collected, paid into the Special Fund.

-Tax Increment Area - means an area which includes properties and portions of properties from which incremental property taxes in excess of the Base Amount, when collected, will be paid into the Authority's Special Fund.
+Tax Increment Area - means an area which includes properties and portions of properties from which incremental property taxes more than the Base Amount, when collected, will be paid into the Authority's Special Fund.

-Tax Increment Finance (or Financing) (TIF) - means a financing mechanism which uses future incremental revenues resulting from private investment within an established area (Tax Increment Area), as well as other resources obtained by the Authority, to fund improvements for the public benefit.
+Tax Increment Finance (or Financing) (TIF) - means a financing mechanism which uses future incremental revenues resulting from private investment within an established area (Tax Increment Area), as well as other resources obtained by the Authority, to fund improvements for public benefit.